 San Francisco Mayor Edwin M. Lee died unexpectedly early Tuesday morning at the age of 65.

 SF Gate reported Lee suffered a heart attack around 10:30 p.m.
-Monday at the Safeway on Monterey Boulevard near his Glen Park home and was taken by ambulance to San Francisco General Hospital.
-He passed at 1:11 a.m.
+Monday at the Safeway on Monterey Boulevard near his Glen Park home and was taken by ambulance to Zuckerberg General Hospital.
+He was pronounced dead at 1:11 a.m.
 Tuesday morning.

-While Lee had been an important public figure for San Francisco’s Chinese American community for decades, he garnered national prominence over the past year for his controversial stronghold position on the City’s sanctuary status.
+While Lee had been an important public figure for San Francisco’s Chinese American community ice the past few decades, he garnered national prominence over the past year for his controversial stronghold position on the City’s sanctuary status.

 His predecessor Newsom called Lee a “dedicated public servant whose intellect, integrity, boundless optimism & contagious love elevated our City” in a tweet earlier this morning, and his office released a statement that expanded on his regards for Lee.